-Two branches of the programme (training within the same venue but with seperate coaching staff) will first be available in both taekwondo disciplines currently contested in the EUSA European Universities Games: WT rules sparring (Olympic sparring) and Kukkiwon Poomsae (forms).
+Two branches of the programme will first be available in both taekwondo disciplines currently contested in the EUSA European Universities Games: WT rules sparring (Olympic sparring) and Kukkiwon Poomsae (forms).
 Places within the programme are limited to athletes qualifying directly (matching BUCS EUSA Games qualification boundaries) and a limited number of athlete nominations by institutions.

 Please note that this programme does not replace our existing standalone fightcamps and other training courses, which remain open all student athletes and are available in all disciplines of taekwondo during term times, but is an additional programme designed specifically for performance and aspiring athletes.